 Vanpools are more formal arrangements than carpools.
-A vanpool group is six to fifteen people who have agreed to ride to work together and lease a larger vehicle to get them to work.
+A vanpool group consists of 5-6 commuters who have agreed to ride to work together.

 Driving is shared amongst the group, with all approved drivers having completed an online defensive driving course and maintaining a safe

 driving record (VanGoTM biannually checks the driving record of all its approved drivers.)

 Each route has a Coordinator who's responsible for keeping logs that tie into our Federal reporting—and our funding--, scheduling